 u n c o m m o n * m u s i c

-For 50 years, five decades, the focus of Smithfield Fair has been harmony vocals and original songs deftly placed over acoustic instrumentation.
-Smithfield Fair has presented its heartfelt original music and arrangements of traditional songs across the United States on concert and festival stages; in historic venues and theatres; at large events such as the World's Fair, New Orleans Jazz & Heritage Festival and Kerrville Folk Festival; as well as in the most intimate coffeehouses, cafes and house concerts.
-Flowers In Her Hair, Longships, James of the Glen, God Never Sleeps, Flying High and other Smithfield Fair songs have become popular internationally through constant radio, satellite and internet airplay.
+For 52 years, five decades plus, the focus of Smithfield Fair has been harmony vocals and original songs deftly placed over acoustic instrumentation.
+Smithfield Fair has presented its heartfelt original music throughout the United States on concert and festival stages; in historic venues and theatres; at large events such as the World's Fair, New Orleans Jazz & Heritage Festival and Kerrville Folk Festival; as well as in the most intimate coffeehouses, cafes and house concerts.
+Smithfield Fair songs have become popular internationally through constant radio, satellite and internet airplay.
 Smithfield Fair continues to be a true original, creating hopeful and imaginative songs, and performing them with passion, honesty and humor.

 Music begets music!
 Proceeds from purchased Smithfield CDs go toward making new music.